 The Pakistan Polio Eradication Programme has always been driven by strong Government commitment and leadership.
 Such commitment and leadership has been critical to ensuring that polio eradication remains a top priority under each Government and has unwavering support from across the political spectrum.
 Government management and oversight has sustained programme operations at every level, including functionality and coordination across National and Provincial Emergency Operation Centres, the National Task Force, Provincial Task Forces, Divisional Task Forces, and District Polio Control Rooms.

-The Caretaker Federal Minister of Health of Pakistan, Dr. Nadeem Jan, maintains direct oversight for the implementation of the annual National Emergency Action Plan (NEAP) for Polio Eradication at the national and provincial level.
-He also provides strategic guidance and support to polio eradication with the assistance of the Ministry of National Health Services Regulations and Coordination.
-All operational oversight is provided by the National Emergency Coordinator at the National Emergency Operations Centre, Dr. Shahzad Baig, in collaboration with all Provincial Emergency Operations Centre Coordinators situated in the provinces.
+The Ministry of National Health Services, Regulations and Coordination maintains direct oversight of the implementation of the National Emergency Action Plan (NEAP) for Polio Eradication.
+All operational oversight is provided by the National Coordinator at the National Emergency Operations Centre in collaboration with all Provincial Emergency Operations Centre Coordinators situated in the provinces.

 Rotary International is the world's first and largest humanitarian service organization, with a global network of 1.2 million members in more than 200 countries.